Unconditional measurement-based quantum computation with optomechanical continuous variables: Stability analysis

-The system given by \refeq{eqn:eqs-motion-fluct} is stable if the linear part is stable \cite{S:woolley2008nanomechanical,S:jiang2016controllable,S:mikkelsen2017optomechanics}.
+\end{widetext} The system given by \refeq{eqn:eqs-motion-fluct} is stable if the linear part is stable \cite{woolley2008nanomechanical,jiang2016controllable,mikkelsen2017optomechanics}.
 This is equivalent to $A$ being a Hurwitz matrix, \ie all eigenvalues have negative real part.
-In fact, applying the Routh-Hurwitz criterion \cite{S:dejesus1987routh} we find the following stability condition:
+In fact, applying the Routh-Hurwitz criterion \cite{dejesus1987routh} we find the following stability condition:

 \ie the driving amplitude at blue side band is smaller than that at the red side band.
 For the cubic phase state, we have $g_2=-r g_1$.
-Therefore the system is always stable as long as $|r|<1$.
+Therefore the system is always stable as long as $|r|<1$, which is always the case, since $r=\frac{s^2-1}{s^2+1}$ and $s\ge 1$.